 To appraise a vehicle, please select a model below:

-Although it was last produced for the 2014 model year, the Ford Econoline (or "E Series") Cargo van hadn't undergone a full redesign, George Bush was president.
-No, not W, but the original "no new taxes" edition.
-But there's more to the Econoline's staying power than Ford simply sticking with an old but proven formula.
-For upfitters, or those who turn E-Series vans into commercial vehicles like rental car shuttles and the Channel 5 Eyewitness News van, any change to the Econoline's basic structure and dimensions means these companies also have to change the dimensions and tooling of their customizations.
+Although it was last produced for the 2014 model year, the Ford Econoline (or "E Series") Cargo van hadn't undergone a full redesign since George Bush was president.
+No, not George W, but the original "no new taxes" edition.
+But there was good reason for the Econoline's staying power other than Ford simply not fixing something that wasn't broken.
+For upfitters (those who turn vans into commercial vehicles like rental car shuttles and the Channel 5 Eyewitness News van), any change to the Econoline's basic structure and dimensions meant these companies also had to change the dimensions and tooling of their customizations.

-As such, the Econoline has received only minor changes over the years, the most significant of which occurred for 1997 with major engine and interior updates, and for 2008 when it received a radical new grille along with steering, brake and suspension improvements.
-The result is a cargo van that looks different, but is still very much the same.
-For many E-Series customers, that is the best news of all, yet the old Econoline was finally put out to pasture in favor of the modern Transit full-size van.
+As such, the Econoline received only minor changes over the years, the most significant of which occurred for 1997 with major engine and interior updates, and for 2008 when it received a radical new grille along with steering, brake and suspension improvements.
+The result was a cargo van that looked different, but was still very much the same.
+For many E-Series customers, that was the best news of all, yet the old Econoline was finally put out to pasture in favor of the modern Transit full-size van.

 Though not a new generation, the most recent version of the Econoline Cargo van was produced from 2008 through 2014.
-The Ford Econoline Cargo is available in E-150 and the heavy-duty E-250 and E-350 capacities.
-The base E-150 model is available in only standard length, while the E-250 comes in two lengths -- regular (236 cubic feet of interior space) and E-250 Extended (275 cubic feet).
-The E-350 Super Duty van also comes in both vehicle lengths.
-The base Econoline is sparsely equipped, but it can be outfitted with numerous options to suit an Econoline customer's business needs.
-The standard passenger-side cargo opening is a pair of barn-style swinging doors, but a single, minivan-type sliding unit is optional.
+The Ford Econoline Cargo van was available in E-150 and heavy-duty E-250 and E-350 capacities.
+The base E-150 model was available in only standard length, while the E-250 came in two lengths -- regular (236 cubic feet of interior space) and E-250 Extended (275 cubic feet).
+The E-350 Super Duty van also came in both vehicle lengths.
+The base Econoline was sparsely equipped, but could be outfitted with numerous options to suit a customer's business needs.
+The standard passenger-side cargo opening consisted of a pair of barn-style swinging doors, but a single, minivan-type sliding unit was optional.

-There are three different engine options available.
-The E-150 and E-250 models come standard with a fairly weak 4.6-liter V8 rated at 225 horsepower and 286 pound-feet of torque.
-Optional on these models and standard on the E-350 Super Duty is a 5.4-liter V8 that produces a more robust 255 hp and 350 lb-ft of torque.
-Both engines come with a four-speed automatic transmission.
-The E-350 can also be equipped with a 6.8-liter V10 with 305 hp and 420 lb-ft of torque.
+These Econolines offered a choice of three engine options.
+The E-150 and E-250 models came standard with a fairly weak 4.6-liter V8 rated at 225 horsepower and 286 pound-feet of torque.
+Optional on these models and standard on the E-350 Super Duty was a 5.4-liter V8 that made a more robust 255 hp and 350 lb-ft of torque.
+Both engines came with a four-speed automatic transmission.
+The E-350 could also be equipped with a 6.8-liter V10 with 305 hp and 420 lb-ft of torque.

 In 1997, the Ford Econoline Cargo underwent its first significant upgrade.
-The dashboard was redesigned for meet the latest Ford interior standards.
-(Some switchgear and gauges have changed slightly over time.)
-The exterior was also freshened to match Ford's ongoing oval theme.
-Items like a tilt steering wheel, antilock brakes and passenger front airbag were added at the turn of the century.
-In 2003, the E-Series was given another grille design to match the latest F-Series Super Duty truck.
+The dashboard was redesigned while the exterior was also freshened to match Ford's ongoing oval theme.
+Items like a tilt steering wheel, antilock brakes and passenger front airbag were added for 2000.
+In '03, the E-Series was given another grille design to match the latest F-Series Super Duty truck.

 If you are looking for older years, visit our used Ford Econoline Cargo page.